joris1724/vzome-sharing/_posts/2025-03-19-Space-filling-by-Combinations-of-Platonic-and-Archimedean-Solids-10-36-40.md

 {% endcomment %}

 In his book <i>Structure in Nature is a Strategy for Design</i> Peter Pearce enlisted 23 space filling systems requiring multiple different types of polyhedra.
 Of these 23, only eleven (systems 5, 6, 7, 8, 9, 16, 17, 18, 19 , 20 and 23) require no multiple prism packings and therefore do not give rise to infinite numbers of space filling permutations.
-Only four of these (systems 5, 6, 8 and 20) have coordinates in the golden fiels, and can be build with Zometool green struts only.
+Only four of these convex uniform honeycombs (systems 5, 6, 8 and 20) have coordinates in the golden field, and can be build with Zometool green struts only.
 I modeled the other seven with vZome using (38&phi;-53)/6 as an approximation for &radic;2, which is off by less than 1/800000.
-These seven systems can be build exactly with Zometool, if one is prepared to use both blue and blue-green struts.
+These seven convex uniform honeycombs can also be build exactly with Zometool, if one is prepared to use both blue and blue-green struts.
 <p>
-The following vZome model includes four scenes for each of the eleven systems: one for its building block, and three for the meshes in 1D, 2D and 3D respectively.
+The following vZome model includes four scenes for each of the eleven honeycombs: one for its building block, and three for the meshes in 1D, 2D and 3D respectively.

 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60dvh" show-scenes='named'